amirunpri2018/data_mining_and_network_analysis-arxiv/documentation/network_analysis_stage_results.md

 As we can see we have a plethora of small components and one big component which contains ~93% of all authors.

+# More subtle info

+Clustering coefficient: 0.566830452965

+# Efficiency
+- defined as harmonic mean of all shortest paths between each pair of nodes
+- only for largest component, because we can find value for nodes in disconnected components
+- such a quantity is an indicator of the traffic capacity of a network
+- from Bocaletti, Latora, Moreno, Chavez, Hwang "Complex networks: Structure and dynamics"